mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/expose.md

 - Share the current working directory with a specific subdomain `expose --subdomain={{subdomain}}`

-- Share a local url
+- Share a local URL
 `expose share {{url}}`

 - Run the Expose server